Land Your Dream Job

 Many workplaces have labor law regulations posted in a public place, so see if your workplace has these laws displayed.
 You may also want to take a look at your state overtime laws, since each state differs.

-When should you stay?
+When should you stay late at the office?

 Sometimes the benefits of staying late outweigh the drawbacks.
 As long as the personal toll isn’t excessive, you may choose to stick around: